danielsomerfield/apigee-tutorial/apigee-tutorial/1-setup-build-scripts.md

 layout: tutorial
 tag: write-your-service
 ---
-First thing, before we write any code, is to set up the build environment so we can build, test and deploy the code on our local machine in an automation fashion.
+First thing, before writing any code, is to set up the build environment so we can build, test and deploy the code on a local machine in an automation fashion.
 I have chosen to use gradle because:

 - it's fairly easy to use out of the box
 - it's becoming a more and more common platform for this kind of product